-t_i d: Task ids ranging from 0 to n.
+t\id: Task ids ranging from 0 to n.

-r{-id} : Resource ids ranging from 0 to k.
+r\id: Resource ids ranging from 0 to k.

-time_t: Integer value between zero and the largest period among all tasks.
+time\t: Integer value between zero and the largest period among all tasks.

-Having established the above data types we can move to more complex data types such as the data structure representing a task, which is called task_t and depicted in Listing 3.
+Having established the above data types we can move to more complex data types such as the data structure representing a task, which is called task\t and depicted in Listing 3.
 In other words, the task data structure holds all task attributes defined in Section 3.1.
 Note that the priority is given by pri as 'priority' is a reserved keyword in UPPAAL.

-To specify a set of tasks, we create a global array called task of type task_t with an entry per task.
+To specify a set of tasks, we create a global array called task of type task\t with one entry per task.
 The index of the array is the unique task identifier.
 See Section 5 for an example of task instantiation.

-The final data structure is buffer_t which is the central data structure of the resource template.
+The final data structure is buffer\t which is the central data structure of the resource template.
 Each resource has a buffer that keeps track of the tasks ready to execute on a given resource and is sorted according to the respective scheduling policy.
 The buffer element is defined in Listing 4.
 Resource buffers are held in a global array called buffer with one index per resource.